The Solar Foundation’s Latest Annual Jobs Census Shows Consistent Industry Growth, Notes SEIA

 “This is what happens when government provides a stable policy environment – the private industry does what it does best – creates new jobs for Americans,” Resch added.

-According to the 2012 census, solar job growth easily outpaced that of the overall U.S. economy, which expanded by 2.3 percent (according to the Bureau of Labor Statistics) during the same period.
-In total, the U.S. today has 5,700 megawatts of installed solar energy capacity, enough to power more than 940,000 households.
-The industry expects to nearly double its growth over last year, adding 3.2 gigawatts of solar power online by the end of the year and another 3.9 gigawatts during 2013.
+According to the 2012 census, solar job growth easily outpaced that of the overall U.S. economy.
+All which expanded by 2.3 percent (according to the Bureau of Labor Statistics) during the same period.
+In total, the U.S. today has 5,700 megawatts of installed solar energy capacity.
+For that’s enough to power more than 940,000 households.
+The industry also expects to nearly double its growth over last year.
+Therefore adding 3.2 gigawatts of solar power online by the end of the year.
+As well as another 3.9 gigawatts during 2013.

-Today’s jobs numbers were a preview of the full National Solar Jobs Census 2012 to be released on Nov.
+Today’s jobs numbers were a preview of the full National Solar Jobs Census 2012.
+All to be released on Nov.
 14, 2012 by The Solar Foundation.
-The National Solar Jobs Census 2012was conducted by The Solar Foundation and BW Research with technical assistance from Cornell University.
+The National Solar Jobs Census 2012 was conducted by The Solar Foundation and BW Research.
+Again and with technical assistance from Cornell University.

 - National Solar Jobs Census 2012 Executive Summary